 Channel migration is an important natural process that can pose risks to nearby homes and infrastructure.

-Channel migration can occur steadily — such when one stream bank erodes but sediments are deposited along the opposite bank.
+Channel migration can occur steadily — such as when one stream bank erodes but sediments are deposited along the opposite bank.
 Or it can happen quickly, such as a flood carving a new path for a stream or river.
 The rate of change depends on an array of factors such as gradient, geology, sediment supply, stream flow, vegetation, natural instability, and human development.

 Channel migration can also damage or destroy homes, septic systems, roads, bridges, and other infrastructure.
 A moving stream may take lives.
 In Washington, migrating streams have washed homes down river, undercut banks, destroyed roads, and sent trees toppling onto homes.
 This is why local governments are required to identify and limit development within channel migration zones.